How often should you clean your dryer vent?

 5. Proper dryer vent cleaning methods are usually ignored

-The appropriate and thorough way of cleaning a dryer system begins with the clothes dryer itself.
-Lack of training, ignorance, or outright laziness lead most air duct or carpet cleaning companies to skip this most important step.
-For some dryer brands it may require removal of the front of the machine and the disconnecting of certain electrical components or computer board in order to access the area underneath the drum.
+For some dryer brands it may require unplugging your dryer, removal of the front of the machine, and the disconnecting of certain electrical components or computer board in order to access the area underneath the drum.
 This takes time and proper training.
 Our service team is well trained in this area.

 Mechanical issues can be affected by excess lint, dust, dander, and hair inside the machine.
 We often find pet and human hair wound around the rollers on the machine.
 Hair and dirt like this on the inside of your dryer will cause performance issues if not removed.